 Related Page: Cinema Trailers, Extras, & Related Albums

 Turn on Cinema Trailers in the App

 If you’re trying to make use of the Cinema Trailers feature, you choose whether that is enabled (or disabled) in each individual Plex app.
 If you have multiple mobile devices or use Plex Web App in different browsers or locations, you’ll need to enable the feature as appropriate in each Plex app.

 Your computer’s system time is used as part of the request made to the online service when you try to play an automatically-retrieved trailer or extra.
 The computer’s timestamp doesn’t need to be exactly correct, but If it’s too far off then the request will be rejected.
 Luckily, this is something that is easily fixed by setting your computer to automatically sync its time settings.

-Your computer sync the time using a protocol called NTP.
+Your computer can sync the time using a protocol called NTP.
 All major operating systems will allow you to do this and is normally accomplished by enabling some sort of “set date and time automatically” or “use internet time server” feature.

 It’s possible that other things could also interfere.
 To investigate other possibilities, your log files are useful.
 If you need assistance, post some details about the issue you’re having and your log files in our support forums.

 Related Page: Reporting issues with Plex Media Server